stalniy/casl/docs-src/src/content/pages/advanced/typescript/en.md

 const ability = new Ability();
 ```

-These types are enough to protect you from passing from arguments but you can go further and make them even stricter.
-To illustrate how, let's consider a blog application, which has `User`, `Article` and `Comment` entities with the next permissions:
+These types are enough to protect you from passing wrong arguments but you can go further and make them even stricter.
+To illustrate how, let's consider a blog application, which has `User`, `Article` and `Comment` entities with the next user's permissions:

 * can `create`, `update`, `delete` own `Article` or `Comment`
 * can `read` any `Article`, any `Comment` and any `User`